mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 _**With Gyuna at the library**_
 <img src="https://raw.githubusercontent.com/mokuda2/junioryearreflection/main/assets/images/First%20Week%20of%20Fall%20Semester.jpg" width=400 />

-And then on Friday after class…
+And then on Friday after class...

 “Hey, I’m going to sing some karaoke right now,” Gyuna said.
 “Wanna join?”

 I was thinking about studying for the rest of the day and then shopping afterwards.
 Honestly, I was a bit nervous when she tagged along with me to the gym and the library on Monday and Wednesday.
-It was…weird to have someone hang out with me.
+It was... weird to have someone hang out with me.
 But maybe I needed to give her a chance.
 “Sure,” I said.
 I didn’t think it would be too long.
 “Where are you going to go karaoke?”

 “I reserved a room in the library.”